oracle/node-oracledb/doc/api.md

 IN binds are values passed into the database.
 OUT binds are used to retrieve data.
 IN OUT binds are passed in, and may return a different value after the statement executes.
+IN OUT binds can be used for PL/SQL calls, but not for SQL.

 OUT bind parameters for `RETURNING INTO` clauses will always return an array of values.
 See [DML RETURNING Bind Parameters](#dmlreturn).